-Even if you file for an extension — which would give you until October 15 to file your return — you will still have to pay your outstanding tax liability by April 15.
+Even if you file for an extension — which would give you until October 15 to file your return — you will still have to pay your outstanding tax liability on or by April 18.

 Of course, if you’re due a refund, you don’t have to worry about any of this because your taxes have already been paid throughout the year.

 But if you typically don’t get a refund or you’re self-employed and responsible for making your own tax payments, and you aren’t able to pay your taxes in full when they’re due and filed, you may be able to set up a payment plan, but there are limitations on how often you can utilize this option.

 Now, if you don’t file your taxes on time and don’t request an extension, the IRS will charge you an additional 5% on your balance for every month you’re late, up to 25%.

 If you file your tax returns but don’t pay your outstanding tax liability, you may also be charged a penalty of 0.5% per month by the IRS.

 In both cases, you will e charged interest on what you owe.